Catmint1215/Assignments-COMM7780-BigData/Assignment 2/README.md

 # Limitations and Weakness
 - There are flaws in data analysis methodology.
-- Lacking vast amounts of data.
+- Lacking vast amounts of data to surpport the conclusions.
 - The visualization part could be better.

 # License